Last Updated on 15th April 2025

 Why is it helpful to have a copy of the Grant of Probate?

-When we are approached by individuals with potential claims against an estate we often suggest that they check if probate has been granted and if it has, order a copy of the Grant.
+When we are approached by individuals with potential claims against an estate we often need to check if probate has been granted and if it has, requisition a copy of the Grant.

 The Grant of Probate contains crucial information, including:

-3. Whether the deceased died leaving a Will or intestate.
+- Whether the deceased died leaving a Will, or died intestate.

-4. The identity of the executors or administrators who will often be the defendants to the claim.
+- The identity of the executors or administrators.
+They will often be the defendants to the claim.

-5. The net value of the estate, which is relevant to the value of most contentious probate claims; and
+- The net value of the estate, which is highly relevant to most contentious probate claims; and

-How can I find out if probate has been granted?
+How to find out if probate has been granted

 The quickest and easiest way to check if probate has been granted is via the government website https://probatesearch.service.gov.uk/#wills.